-- Running a nested lab (You’d be surprised with what you can do)
+- Running a nested lab (You would be surprised with what you can do)

-I’m going to use this post to catalog tips and tricks I’ve found to be useful with VMware Fusion as I document them, since I use the product so much.
+I am going to use this post to catalog tips and tricks I have found to be useful with VMware Fusion as I document them, since I use the product so much.

-There is nothing worse than seeing the message in VMware cannot find a valid peer process to connect to.
-Often I want to do test something quickly in VMware fusion, and this message slows things down.
+There is nothing worse than seeing the message in VMware fusion cannot find a valid peer process to connect to, because it means you cannot power on a virtual machine.
+Often I want test something quickly in VMware fusion, and this message slows things down quite a bit.
 The good news is I have figured out some tricks.
 The first time I saw this VMware peer process message, no matter how many times I quit and re-launched my VM would not start.
-I then rebooted, and it worked fine.
+I then rebooted my Mac, and it worked fine.
 The second time it happened, I investigated further

 As you can see, even though I had quit and re-launched VMware Fusion a number of times, the vmware-vmx process was hung.
 Once I killed that process, and re-launched VMware Fusion, I was good to go, and I no longer saw the message cannot find a valid peer process to connect to in VMware Fusion.

 If you encounter this dreaded VMware Fusion peer process error, skip the reboot, and just kill the vmware-vmx process on your Mac.
 It will save you time.
 If that does not work, kill the vmware-vmx process, and all other associated VMware Fusion processes, then launch VMware Fusion again.

 VMware Remote Console Uses VMware Fusion!

 Did you know if you open a VM in vCenter using the Launch Remote Console feature your VM will open in VMware Fusion if you have it installed?

 By open in VMware Fusion, I mean a VMware Fusion Window.
 It looks and feels like a VM you are running locally, but of course, it is hosted in your vSphere environment.